1992 Currie Cup Rural B: Competition

 There were three participating teams in the 1992 Currie Cup Rural B competition.
 These teams played each other twice over the course of the season, once at home and once away.
-Teams received two points for a win and one points for a draw.
+Teams received two points for a win and one point for a draw.

 In addition, all the Currie Cup Rural B teams also played in the 1992 Currie Cup Rural A & B.